MustafaHi/Save-Clip-Image/README.md

 ## Using

-- save button to write image to disk with setting defind in `saveclipimage.json`
+- save button to write image to disk with properties defined in `saveclipimage.json`
 - double click image to copy it
 - double click middle mouse to remove image